khcd/kang-chen.github.io/src/content/posts/dot-your-is.md

 ---
-import Layout from "../../layouts/Layout.astro" import BlogPost from "../../components/BlogPost.astro"

-const post = {
-	title: "Dot Your I's and Cross Your T's",
+title: "Dot Your I's and Cross Your T's"
-	date: "2024-12-30",
+date: "2024-12-30"
-	description:
-		"A reflection on thoroughness and confronting difficult situations",
+description: "A reflection on thoroughness and confronting difficult situations"
+---

-	content: `for as long as I can remember I've had pest problems in my attic ranging from rats, possums and other species to other things, there was always a dank musky smell emanating.
+for as long as I can remember I've had pest problems in my attic ranging from rats, possums and other species to other things, there was always a dank musky smell emanating.

 I inspected all areas of the attic initially and had treated the knee wall beams with an anti mould bleach